cksource/ckeditor-cs-on-premises-infrastructure/aws/ecs/README.md

 Note:
 - The `license_key` can be found in [CKEditor Ecosystem Dashboard](https://dashboard.ckeditor.com/) in your CKEditor Collaboration Server On-Premises subscription page.
 - The `docker_token` can be found in the CKEditor Ecosystem Dashboard in your CKEditor Collaboration Server On-Premises subscription page in the *Download token* section.
 If you do not see any tokens, you can create them with the *Create new token* button.
-- The `environments_management_secret_key` is your password, which be used to access the Collaboration Server On-Premises [management panel](https://ckeditor.com/docs/cs/latest/onpremises/cs-onpremises/management.html)
+- The `environments_management_secret_key` is your password, which is used to access the Collaboration Server On-Premises [management panel](https://ckeditor.com/docs/cs/latest/onpremises/cs-onpremises/management.html)

 5. Create all required resources:
 ```